 In my last post, I mentioned the challenge of finding a nice penthouse for me, the boyfriend and my two dogs.
 Next challenge was how to turn this tiny excuse of a penthouse into a functional, good looking and comfortable space, without spending a bomb since this was a rental property for a very short period.

 To be honest, I love me a good home makeover challenge, self-imposed as it is.
 The thought of ‘before’ photos and then those magical, unbelievable ‘after’ photos is a bloody good motivator.
 In my mind, I’m an interior designer even if not by profession.
-So a couple of months, a few thousand rupees, much internet browsing and countless trips to the nookiest corners of the city later, I finally have a house I can truly call my own..for a while (even if it’s rented) And even if I say so myself, it doesn’t really look like it’s in a quiet bylane in Hyderabad, but maybe a Manhattan street.
+So a couple of months, a few thousand rupees, much internet browsing and countless trips to the nookiest corners of the city later, I finally had a house I could truly call my own..for a while (even if it’s rented) And even if I say so myself, it doesn’t really look like it’s in a quiet bylane in Hyderabad, but maybe a Manhattan street.
 So its rent is nowhere close to an NYC apartment, but its size and the design inspiration somewhat is.
 Let’s break down how doing up the house with such a limited space, a limited budget, and an uncertain tenure in the house panned out.
-But before that, check out the “Before” photos of the house here.
+But before that, check out the “Before” photos of the house.

 1. Challenge: Doing up the tiniest ‘living room’ you’ve ever seen